Things to do in Montréal this June 2025

 June is also an excellent month to have dinner and see a show at the Casino de Montréal: live music and cabaret shows will entertain you and your date while you enjoy incredible seafood and more on the grill at Le Montréal, a gourmet buffet at Pavillon 67, and quick delicious eats at L’Instant.
 Don't miss the Terrasse le Jardin, perfect to start the terrasse season in summer.

 Eat plant-based with our ultimate guide to vegan eating in Montréal or join the debate over who makes the best pizza in Montréal — or the best tacos.
-Warm up with authentic Japanese ramen and Vietnamese pho.
-By night, discover the city’s 30 top cocktail barsinventive Montréal microbreweries and late-night eats.
+Warm up with authentic Japanese ramen and Vietnamese pho

 Vélo Québec - Go Bike Montréal Festival

-Summer sports and relaxation
+Summer sports and game

-June sports start off with a bang with the Formula 1 Grand Prix du Canada, from June 7 to 9 at the Circuit Gilles-Villeneuve racetrack, but it’s also biking time thanks to Go Bike Montréal Festival until June 2, when cyclists of all ages bike together for the Tour de l’Île
+June sports start off with a bang with the Formula 1 Grand Prix du Canada, from June 13 to 15 at the Circuit Gilles-Villeneuve racetrack, but it’s also biking time thanks to Go Bike Montréal Festival until June 1, when cyclists of all ages bike together for the Tour de l’Île

-Cheer on the CF Montréal team at home at the Saputo Stadium throughout the month, and the Montréal Alouettes at the Percival Molson Memorial Stadium as they start their regular season.
-If you can’t make the games in person, watch all the soccer, football, basketball, MMA and more at Montréal’s sports bars.
+The Montréal Alliance basketball team at various locations and the Montréal Alouettesfootball team at the Percival Molson Memorial Stadium.
+If you can’t make the games in person, watch all the soccer, football, basketball, MMA and more at Montréal’s sports bars

-Wanna play?
-Head to the Eaton Centre downtown where the Playbox Centre has a game for everyone, from internationally renowned crane games to arcade games, skill games and VR attractions.
-If you’re feeling more artsy, Art Chaos is a fantastic family- or group-friendly activity in Mile Ex, where you can paint crazy creations on rapidly spinning canvases, for a truly interactive experience.
-And while you’re in the neighbourhood, stop into Boutique des 3 Sorciers on Avenue du Parc — it offers an immersive foray into the magical world of the Harry Potter and Fantastic Beasts sagas, with a selection of official products.
+If you’re feeling more artsy, Art Chaos is a fantastic family- or group-friendly activity in Mile End, where you can paint crazy creations on rapidly spinning canvases, for a truly interactive experience.
+And while you’re in the neighbourhood, stop into 3 Wizards Shop on Avenue du Parc — it offers an immersive foray into the magical world of the Harry Potter and Fantastic Beasts sagas, with a selection of official products.
 You can take your quidditch to the next level.

-For the ultimate relaxation session after a day of trekking (or just because you deserve it!), visit Bota Bota, spa sur l’eau, a spa in a moored boat on the St. Lawrence River, and other world-class spas like Scandinave Spa Vieux-MontréalAvie Spa & CoiffureRainspa and Strøm Nordic Spa.
+For the ultimate relaxation session after a day of trekking (or just because you deserve it), visit Bota Bota, spa-sur-l’eau, a unique spa in a moored boat on the St. Lawrence River in the Old Port, and other world-class spas like Scandinave Spa Vieux-MontréalAvie Spa & CoiffureRainspa and Strøm Nordic Spa.

 Summer in the shops

-Shop local and eco-friendly at the most fabulous vintage boutiques in the city.
+Find foodstuffs from local artisans as well as imported delicacies at Montréal’s public markets, and shop local and eco-friendly at the most fabulous vintage boutiques in the city.
 Pick out the perfect new books for friends and family from Montréal’s bookstores, and dive into a wide world of music at Montréal’s excellent vinyl stores.

 June art and exhibitions